Prize money earned by Sabalenka, Swiatek, Gauff, Anisimova, Osaka and Raducanu in 2025

 Naomi Osaka was a runner-up at the WTA 1000 tournament in Canada and the WTA 250 in Auckland, while she also made the semi-finals at the US Open.

-Elena Rybakina won her only title of the campaign so far at the WTA 500 in Strasbourg, and she reached the last four in Dubai, Montreal and Cincinnati.
+Elena Rybakina won her two titles in 2025 at the WTA 500 events in Strasbourg and Ningbo, and she reached the last four in Dubai, Montreal and Cincinnati.

 Madison Keys collected $2,209,109 for winning her maiden Grand Slam title at the 2025 Australian Open after she started the season by winning the WTA 500 in Adelaide.
 She was also a semi-finalist in Indian Wells.